Noe121/checkin-service/README.md

 # Check-in Service

 A FastAPI-based microservice for geo-fencing and social verification check-ins in the NILbx platform.
-This service enables athletes to check into sponsored deals at physical locations with GPS verification and social media proof-of-visit.
+This service enables users to check into sponsored deals at physical locations with GPS verification and social media proof-of-visit.

 ## 🚀 Features